-As required by local and federal laws, the University maintains records relating to students for various academic purposes.
-This includes information as defined by the University (which includes name, dates of attendance, enrollment status, awards, honors, and degrees conferred).
+As required by local and federal laws, UBIS maintains records relating to students for various academic purposes.
+This includes information as defined by UBIS (which includes name, dates of attendance, enrollment status, awards, honors, and degrees conferred).

 Student Records are maintained in a secure database at UBIS.
 All transcripts are maintained in perpetuity and available to any student or graduate upon request.
-Student official transcripts are not released to students who do not have good standing with the University.
+Student official transcripts are not released to students who do not have good standing with UBIS.
 Financial records are maintained for a minimum number of 3 years as mandated by regulations.
 Copies of financial records are available upon request within this time frame.